The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Compactified Jacobians

 By (i), this means that all the other terms in \eqref{eq:expandcommute} factor through

 and hence descend to zero.
 This shows the commutativity of the diagram \eqref{eq:diagram}.

 Finally, for any integer $d$, we conclude from (i) that there are mutually inverse graded isomorphisms

-Moreover, by the commutative diagram \eqref{eq:diagram}, the above isomorphisms are compatible with the reduced convolution product $\overline{*}_{\mathrm{red}}$ on the left-hand side, and the cup product $\overline{\cup}$ on the right-hand side.
+Moreover, by the commutative diagram \eqref{eq:diagram}, the above isomorphisms are compatible with the reduced convolution product $\overline{*}_{\mathrm{red}}$ on the left-hand side, and the cup-product $\overline{\cup}$ on the right-hand side.
 This proves (iii) since by Proposition \ref{prop:trunC}, the product $\overline{*}_{\mathrm{red}}$ on the left-hand side is independent of $d$.
 The proof of Theorem \ref{thm:mainint} is now complete. \end{proof}

 We deduce immediately the $d$-independence of the associated graded $\BH^d$ in \eqref{eq:defBH} by taking global cohomology.

 \begin{cor} For integers $d, d'$, there is an isomorphism

 of bigraded $H^*(B, \BQ)$-algebras. \end{cor}